 Commercialization Plan.
 We submitted an NDA to the FDA in July 2013 and an MAA to the EMA in September 2013 to allow us to market and sell Omidria in the U.S. and the EU, respectively, for use in patients undergoing ILR surgery.
 In October 2013, we announced that the FDA accepted the NDA for Omidria for filing and that the MAA for Omidria was validated by the EMA.
 Assuming approval of Omidria by the FDA within approximately one year of our initial submission of the NDA, we expect to begin marketing Omidria in the U.S. in the second half of 2014.
-In the EU, we plan to out-license Omidria marketing rights to one or more third-parties that have capabilities to promote Omidria by the EMA and the out-licensing of Omidria marketing rights to one or more third support.
-Assuming approval of Omidria by the EMA and the out-licensing of Omidria marketing rights to one or more third support.
-Assuming approval of Omidria in late 2014 or the first half of 2015.
+In the EU, we plan to out-license Omidria marketing rights to one or more third-parties that have capabilities to promote Omidria to ophthalmologic surgeons, facilitate distribution and reimbursement, and manage pharmacovigilance and clinical support.
+Assuming approval of Omidria by the EMA and the out-licensing of Omidria marketing rights to one or more third parties, we anticipate the initiation of EU marketing and sales of Omidria in late 2014 or the first half of 2015.
 Although the positive results from the Omidria clinical trials are encouraging, there can be no assurance that it will receive marketing approval from the FDA or EMA or that we will be able to market Omidria in 2014 or ever.